Rhodes Food Tour – Best Local Food & Restaurants

 3. Fresh Grilled Octopus

-Rhodes is surrounded by some of the most productive fishing waters in the Aegean, and the octopus caught here is extraordinary.
-The traditional preparation begins long before the grill is even lit.
-Rhodian fishermen tenderize fresh octopus by beating it methodically against rock or wood, sometimes dozens of times, before hanging it in the sun to dry slightly.
-This process, which you will see at virtually every fishing harbor on the island, breaks down the muscle fibers and concentrates the flavor.
-When grilled over charcoal until the edges char and caramelize while the center remains tender, drizzled with Rhodian olive oil, lemon, and dried oregano, properly prepared octopus is one of the most purely pleasurable things you can eat anywhere in the world.
-Sit at a waterside table in any of the fishing villages, order it with a carafe of local white wine, and do not rush.
+The octopus fishing here is serious business, and the preparation starts well before any grill gets lit.
+Rhodian fishermen beat fresh octopus methodically against rock or wood — sometimes dozens of times — then hang it to dry in the sun.
+You’ll see them dangling outside virtually every fishing harbor on the island, and yes, it’s as photogenic as it sounds.
+That process breaks down the muscle fibers and concentrates the flavor considerably.
+Grilled over charcoal until the edges char and caramelize, then drizzled with Rhodian olive oil, lemon, and dried oregano, it’s one of the most purely pleasurable things you can eat in this part of the world.
+Sit at a waterside table in one of the fishing villages — Kamiros Skala is a good shout — order a carafe of local white wine, and don’t rush it.

 4. Melekouni (Sesame and Honey Sweet)

-Melekouni is one of those foods with such deep cultural roots that eating it feels almost ceremonial.
-This ancient confection, made from sesame seeds bound together with Rhodian thyme honey and often studded with almonds or rose petals, has been produced on the island since antiquity.
-It was reportedly given to Olympic athletes as an energy food in ancient times, and it remains a traditional wedding sweet today, with guests receiving small pieces wrapped in paper printed with the couple’s names.
-The flavor is intensely nutty and floral, with the distinct herbal quality of wild Rhodian thyme honey cutting through the richness of the sesame.
-You will find it sold in specialty food shops throughout the island, particularly in the Old Town and in Lindos, and it makes an exceptional edible souvenir that survives the journey home perfectly.
+Eating melekouni feels almost ceremonial, and that’s not accidental.
+This ancient confection — sesame seeds bound with Rhodian thyme honey, often studded with almonds or rose petals — has been made on this island since antiquity.
+Olympic athletes reportedly ate it as an energy food.
+Today it’s a traditional wedding sweet; guests receive small pieces wrapped in paper printed with the couple’s names.
+The flavor hits you in layers: intensely nutty first, then floral, then that distinctly herbal quality from wild Rhodian thyme honey cutting through the richness.
+You’ll find it in specialty food shops throughout the island, particularly in the Old Town and in Lindos.
+It travels home exceptionally well, which makes it genuinely useful as a souvenir rather than one of those things that crumbles in your luggage.

 5. Souvlaki with Rhodian Pita

-Every region of Greece makes souvlaki and every Greek will tell you theirs is best, but the Rhodian version has genuine distinguishing characteristics worth knowing.
-The local pita bread is thicker, softer, and slightly chewier than the Athenian style, creating a better structural wrapper for the generous filling.
-The meat, typically pork or chicken from local farms, is marinated with mountain herbs and grilled over charcoal with real skill and attention.
-What sets the Rhodian version apart most distinctly is the addition of pickled vegetables alongside the standard tzatziki, tomato, and onion, a habit that traces back to Ottoman culinary influence and adds a bright acidic note that cuts through the richness beautifully.
-Eat it standing at a small souvlaki counter rather than sitting at a restaurant and you will experience it exactly as locals do.
+Every region in Greece makes souvlaki and every Greek will argue theirs is superior.
+The Rhodian version, though, has specific characteristics worth knowing.
+The local pita is thicker, softer, and slightly chewier than what you’d get in Athens — it holds together properly instead of disintegrating halfway through.
+The pork or chicken comes from local farms, marinates in mountain herbs, and hits charcoal with real attention.
+What distinguishes this version most clearly is the addition of pickled vegetables alongside the standard tzatziki, tomato, and onion — an Ottoman culinary habit that adds a bright acidic note cutting beautifully through the richness.
+Eat it standing at a small counter rather than sitting at a table.
+That’s how locals eat it, and they’ve had considerably more practice than you have.

 6. Loukoumades with Local Honey